sinch/nodejs-callbacks-demo/readme.md

-# Get your second number and test sinch Callbacks/webhooks with ngrok.
+# Getting a second number and testing Sinch Callbacks/Webhooks with ngrok.

 Today I will show how you can redirect a Sinch number to your own mobile number.
 Since a few friends (and my boss) live in Sweden, I thought it'd be cool to have a Swedish number that can be redirected to my US mobile.

 Before we dive in, I want to show you the awesome tool, ngrok.
-One of the harder things when you do an integration with webhooks/callbacks is that the remote server needs to be able to access your server.
-Usually you don't have your dev server available as a web server on the internet, so you have to rely on dynamic DNS or a similar solution.
-One awesome way to solve this is to use [ngrok](https://ngrok.com/ "ngrok").
+One of the more difficult aspects of an integration with webhooks/callbacks is that the remote server needs to be able to access your server.
+Typically, your dev server is not available as a web server on the internet, so you have to rely on dynamic DNS or a similar solution.
+You can easily remedy this with the use of [ngrok](https://ngrok.com/ "ngrok").
 It sets up a tunnel and enables you to see all requests and responses with data.

 ## Getting started
 In this example we are going to build a simple node app that will respond with SVAML to connect any call to a chosen number to my SF-based mobile.
 To read more about different events and how you can respond, read the docs here